Things to do in Chiang Dao

-The Doi Luang Chiang Dao or Doi Chiang Dao, as many people refer to it, is the third highest mountain of Thailand and the highest limestone mountain in the country.
+The Doi Luang Chiang Dao, or Doi Chiang Dao, as many people refer to it, is the third-highest mountain in Thailand and the highest limestone mountain in the country.
 UNESCO approved the mountain as a Biosphere Reserve in September 2021.
 In 1978 the Thai government established the Chiang Dao Wildlife Sanctuary, covering 521 square km.
 The UNESCO reserve covers a larger area of about 860 square km.

-German botanist Carl Curt Hosseus was the first person to explore the mountain in early 2006 and write a story about it.
+German botanist Carl Curt Hosseus was the first to explore the mountain in early 2006 and write a story about it.
 I climbed up to the summit twice, in 2012 and 2015.
 Doi Luang Chiang Dao is open for visitors only in the dry season and not every year.
-Currently, it is not possible to hike up to the summit.
-We will keep you updated.

 Wat Tham Pha Plong

 This is a peaceful and beautiful small cave temple and meditation retreat, just a couple of km down the road from the Chiang Dao Cave Temple.
 A long flight of stairs takes you through lush vegetation to the cave and further up to a stupa, which offers nice views.
 A monk called Luang Poo Sim Phuthajaro founded this cave temple in 1967.
 He was a disciple of the great Phra Ajaan Mun Burridatta Mahathera, to whom a temple is dedicated at Wat Chedi Luang in Chiang Mai.
 If you have the time, Wat Tham Pha Phlong is well worth visiting.
 There are a couple of signs with the text “Beware of savage dogs” at the temple but I have never seen any dogs there.